simonmnash/GodotCon-Boston-2025-Markov-Chain-with-a-shotgun-workshop-scaffold/README.md

 # Markov Chain with a Shotgun
 ## GodotCon Boston 2025 Workshop Scaffolding

+## Note - Currently working on cleaning this up and publishing as the GodotLM plugin (https://github.com/simonmnash/GodoLM).

 This repo contains scaffolding for a GodotCon Boston workshop on how to reliably use small and open language models as components in larger procedural generation pipelines and game systems.

 ## Setup